inkathoninkathon

 The node will start at ws://127.0.0.1:9944

-In a new terminal, build and deploy the example contract:
+In a new terminal, build the example contract:

 # Build contracts